 Due to readability of measurements from LCD and communication, an Average interval can be selected from a range of predefined values (from 0.1s to 5 s).
-The Average interval (see chapter Average interval) defines refresh rate of displayed measurements.
+The Average interval (see chapter Average interval on page 48) defines refresh rate of displayed measurements.